qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

     "<key>" : [ <value> , ... ]
   }

-The "environment" of a qooxdoo application can be viewed as a global key-value store.
+The "environment" of a qooxdoo application can be viewed as a global, write-once key-value store.
 The *environment* key allows you to pre-define values for such keys.
 All key-value pairs are available at run time through `qx.core.Environment <http://api.qooxdoo.org/%{version}/#qx.core.Environment>`_.
 There are pre-defined keys that are established by qooxdoo, and you can add user-defined keys.
 Both are handled the same.

 Possible keys are